The online consultation for residents and workers on L’Île-des-Sœurs is now closed. Thanks for your participation.

-Proposals were presented to gather the stakeholders’ comments based on the realities of the clienteles that they were representing and their expertise.
-A preliminary dimension was established around rebalancing planning principles in favour of service performance (linearity, increased departure frequency), while the expanded coverage area would be serviced by secondary lines.
+Proposals were presented to gather stakeholder comments based on the realities of the clienteles that they were representing and their expertise.
+A preliminary orientation was established around rebalancing planning principles in favour of service performance (linearity, increased departure frequency), while the scope of the coverage area would be ensured by secondary orientations.

-- The walking distance to get to the bus stop
+- Walking distance to get to bus stop

-- The presence or not of a bus-to-bus transfer
+- Presence or not of a bus-to-bus transfer

 Watch the video that we made for the web consultation to better understand the different options offered within the bus network’s architecture: